 Hi!
 My name is Laurent!
 Welcome to my home page!
 As you can see from the pictures below modelling wasn't exactly a viable career option so I decided to work with computers instead.
 Yes, I do wear a ponytail.

-I am a programmer specialized in system development, more specifically in the design and implementation of tools for other programmers (ex. programming languages, runtimes, compilers, environments, etc.).
-I am not a Web programmer / designer as you can already see.
+I am a programmer with 20+ years of experience who accidentally specialized in system development, more specifically in the design and implementation of tools for other programmers (ex. programming languages, runtimes, compilers, bridges, toolchains, etc.).
+This said, I'm also quite eclectic and have been working on other problem spaces too (ex. consumer apps) with a variety of programming languages and technologies.
+But I am however not a Web programmer / designer as you can already see.